corrscope/corrscope/docs/index.md

 Triggering options are found on the left panel.
 Trigger Width is located in the General tab.
 All other options are found on the Trigger tab.
 (Per-channel triggering options are found in the table.)

+### Bass and Treble

+For low bass notes, increase global "Trigger Width" or channel-specific "Trigger Width ×".
+For treble notes, longer trigger width *should* not negatively affect triggering; if it does, let me know so I can fix corrscope!

+### Managing DC Offsets

+"DC Removal Rate" (`mean_responsiveness`) affects how corrscope removes DC from data used for triggering.
+Setting it to 0.0 makes corrscope not subtract DC from the waveform.
+Setting it to 0.5 makes corrscope estimate the DC offset by averaging the current frame's DC offset and the previous frame's estimate, and subtract the estimate from the data.
+Setting it to 1.0 makes corrscope estimate the DC offset independently on each frame, and subtract the estimate from the data.

+In most cases, you can leave "DC Removal Rate" to 0.
+If this causes problems in practice, let me know so I can update these guidelines!

+For waves with high DC offsets, if you want to trigger based on the current estimated center of the wave, set the global or track-specific "DC Removal Rate" to 0.5-1.
+If you want to trigger based on the zero-amplitude baseline, set it to 0.

+For NES triangle waves where you want to trigger based on the zero-amplitude baseline exactly, set "DC Removal Rate" to 0.

 ### Sampled Trumpets and Trigger Direction (screenshot from [Tales of Phantasia](https://www.youtube.com/watch?v=GdM03JV_Vw0))

 ![Screenshot of trumpets in corrscope](images/trumpet.png?raw=true)